EanNewton/Awesome-Reading-List/README.md

 - [Awesome Regex](https://github.com/aloisdg/awesome-regex) - A curated collection of awesome Regex libraries, tools, frameworks and software.
 The goal is to build a categorized community-driven collection of very well-known resources.
 - [Dan Craswell's Distributed Systems Reading List](https://dancres.github.io/Pages/) - All about distributed systems.
 - [Hacker Laws](https://github.com/dwmkerr/hacker-laws) - Laws, Theories, Principles and Patterns that developers will find useful.
 (2022).
+- [Papers We Love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - Tools and resources aimed towards System and Network administrators, DevOps, Pentesters, and Security Researchers.
 - [Trailblazers](https://trailblazerlist.xyz/) - A list of startups attempting to solve meaningful problems.

 ### Organizations

+- [Electronic Frontier Foundation](eff.org/) - The leading nonprofit defending digital privacy, free speech, and innovation.
 - [Open Compute Project](https://www.opencompute.org/)
 - [Write the Docs](https://www.writethedocs.org/) - Write the Docs is a global community of people who care about documentation.